bitlap/smt/README.md

 - Note
     - Support `case class` / `class`.
     - It can be used with `@toString`.
 But it needs to be put in the back.
-    - If there is no accompanying object, one will be generated to store the builder method.
+    - If there is no companion object, one will be generated to store the builder method and class.
     - IDE support is not very good, a red prompt will appear, but the compilation is OK.

 - Example